Get alerts of updates about «Emergency preparedness register for COVID-19 (Beredt C19)»

 Medical Birth Registry of Norway

-It is planned to obtain data from the Medical Birth Registry (MFR) to study the effects in pregnant women - both of COVID-19 and vaccination, as well as other effects on pregnant women and births resulting from the measures against the pandemic.
+Data are obtained from the Medical Birth Registry (MFR) to study the effects in pregnant women - both of COVID-19 and vaccination, as well as other effects on pregnant women and births resulting from the measures against the pandemic.
 More information about MFR can be found here:

 Cause of Death Registry